Charles Manson has died. What you think you know about him might not be the truth – but the legend is bigger than mere facts could ever hope to be.

 Merrick’s film is at its most unsettling when interviewing Lynette ‘Squeaky’ Fromme and Sandra Good, two Mansonites who maintained their fervent belief in their leader even after he was imprisoned and the Family effectively broken up.
 These thoroughly wholesome, sweet looking girls tote assault rifles throughout their interviews.
 Squeaky would later prove that she didn’t just talk the talk, by pulling a gun on President Gerald Ford in the mid-Seventies and thus becoming the last Family member to secure a life sentence.

 More recently – time being a great healer etc – there have been several Manson films.
 John Aes-Nihil’s Manson Family Movies was an 8mm attempt to show what home movies may have been shot using a van full of TV equipment that the Family had stolen.
 It certainly manages to recreate the sort of home movies that you’d imagine a bunch of stoned hippies filming.
-Manson was a British docudrama that was essentially a self-serving mouthpiece for Family turncoat Linda Kasabian, Bugliosi’s star witness and the other person directly responsible for what we think we know about the crimes (Kasabian was at both the Tate and La Bianca killings, but in exchange for testifying, got off scott-free).
-Jim Van Bebber’s Charlie’s Family was in production for over a decade, and is an ambitious attempt to cover the entire story (or at least, again, the Bugliosi version) that is somewhat scuppered by Van Bebber’s gorehound tendencies and the need to crowbar modern-day murderous Manson groupies into the story.
+Manson was a British docudrama that was essentially a self-serving mouthpiece for Family turncoat Linda Kasabian, Bugliosi’s star witness and the other person directly responsible for what we think we know about the crimes (Kasabian was at both the Tate and La Bianca killings, but in exchange for testifying, got off scot-free).
+Jim Van Bebber’s Charlie’s Family was in production for over a decade and is an ambitious attempt to cover the entire story (or at least, again, the Bugliosi version) that is somewhat scuppered by Van Bebber’s gorehound tendencies and the need to crowbar modern-day murderous Manson groupies into the story.
 In the last decade, we’ve had Manson Girl and Manson Girls, and the ambitious House of Manson.
-And then there’s the dreadful prospect of an all-star Manson film made by Quentin Tarantino… add to this numerous documentaries and interviews with Manson (who would always effectively be the Charlie Manson that the interviewer wanted to see) and this might be the most heavily documented series of crimes since Jack the Ripper – an interesting comparison given how Ripper films also tend to be awash with made up nonsense.
+And then there’s Quentin Tarantino’s ham-fisted reinterpretation… add to this the numerous documentaries and interviews with Manson (who would always effectively be the Charlie Manson that the interviewer wanted to see) and this might be the most heavily documented series of crimes since Jack the Ripper – an interesting comparison, given how Ripper films also tend to be awash with made-up nonsense.

 Manson’s original demo recordings were released on the LP Lie by his associate Phil Kaufman while he awaited trial.
 Contrary to popular belief, it’s not a terrible record by any means, Manson having a decent voice and the songs being solid folky, hippy numbers.
 In a different world, Look at Your Game, Girl might have been a hit single and Manson’s life might have been very different.
 Throughout the 1990s and 2000s, a steady stream of prison recordings – both musical and spoken word – have been issued in various formats.
 Once, I received the LP Son of Man in the post with no explanation – it’s a fascinating package with one side of poorly recorded songs and one side of etched vinyl, plus inserts and liner notes.
 It remains a treasured possession.